Common Car Insurance Scams

 Stolen or Switched Info

-While pretending to help, the scammer might take photos of your documents or vehicle information for identity theft.
-This can lead to unauthorized insurance claims or financial fraud.
+While pretending to help, the scammer takes photos of your documents or vehicle information for identity theft.
+This leads to unauthorized insurance claims or financial fraud.

 eye icon